 The program will last as long as Sherborn believes it is providing value for the community.
 Sherborn will sign an initial contract with an electricity supplier when the program launches.
 At the end of that contract, Sherborn can decide whether to continue the program or discontinue it and return all participants to Eversource’s Basic Service.

 Who do I call if the power goes out?

 Call Eversource if your power goes out, as always.
 Eversource will continue to deliver your electricity and maintain the polls and wires, and will remain responsible for addressing power outages.

-I have solar panels on my property or participate in a community solar program.
-Will I continue to receive credits on my bill?
+I have solar panels on my property or I participate in a community solar program.
+If I join Sherborn Power Choice, will I continue to receive the credits or payments that I receive now?

 How do I maintain my account's tax-exempt status if I participate in Sherborn Power Choice?

 Tax-exempt accounts that wish to maintain their tax-exempt status in Sherborn Power Choice must submit tax-exemption documentation to the program’s electricity supplier.

 This means that tax-exemption documentation must be submitted each time the program’s electricity supplier changes.

 The program’s electricity supplier is required by the State of Massachusetts to have valid tax-exemption documentation on hand for all tax-exempt accounts.